aashish-thapa/aashish-thapa/README.md

 🌱 Currently learning:

-Advanced C++ and SQL techniques || Machine Learning and AI Capabilities
+Data Structure and Algorithm using C++  || Machine Learning and AI Capabilities

 💬 Ask me about: